waldevski/website/content/publication/bait/index.md

 ---
-title: "BAIT: Benchmarking (Embedding) Architectures for Interactive Theorem-Proving"
+title: "BAIT Benchmarking Embedding Architectures for Interactive Theorem-Proving"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here